 The term “University premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks).

-The term “Student Conduct Board” means any person or persons authorized by the Vice President for Student Affairs/Dean of Students to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.
+The term “Student Conduct Board” means any person or persons authorized by the Vice President for Student Affairs/Dean of Students (may be referred to as VPSA/Dean of Students) to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.

 The term “shall” is used in the imperative sense.

 The term “may” is used in the permissive sense.

 The Vice President for Student Affairs/Dean of Students is that person designated by the President of the University to be responsible for the administration of the Student Code of Conduct.

 The term “policy” means the written regulations of the University as found in, but not limited to, the Student Code of Conduct, Student Handbook, Residence Life Handbook, the University Web Page and Computer Use policy, Graduate and Undergraduate Academic Catalogs.